clark-ewerton/restassured-apirest-example-java-maven-junit-allure/README.md

-# Project to demonstrate knowledge in tools such as RestAssured + Java + Junit + Maven + Allure Report
+# Project to demonstrate knowledge in tools such as RestAssured + Java + Junit + Maven + Allure Reporttest

 Don't forget to give this project a ⭐